-It is critical to understand how deeply your negative anxiety-producing thoughts become etched into your nervous system.
-The White Bear experiment I referred to in another post is the crux of the whole mental health model around anxiety.
-The 1987 Harvard experiment documented that when you suppress thoughts, they become much stronger.
+It is critical to understand how deeply negative anxiety-producing thoughts are etched into your nervous system.
+A 1987 Harvard experiment (1) documented that when you suppress unpleasant thoughts, they become more powerful.
+Unfortunately, they documented a trampoline effect in that they become much stronger.

-Many people will visit a mental health professional to deal with their “demons.”
-Guess what?
-These are not demons.
-They are irrational, non-responsive “robots.”
-(I introduce the metaphor in this video: Anxiety and its Demons.)
-Thoughts and robots are just circuits.
+These disruptive thoughts become your “demons.”
+They are not your demons.
+They are irrational, non-responsive neurological patterns that I call “robots”.
 You cannot deal with a robot.
 You cannot talk to it or reason with it.
 There is absolutely nothing that can be done from a rational standpoint to change an unresponsive neurological pathway.
-In fact, when you discuss your demons and try to figure out why they are there, you are just firing up and adding complexity to the circuits that make them up.
-They become even stronger.
-You can’t unlearn what you’ve practiced.
+In fact, when you discuss your demons and try to figure out why they are there, you are firing up and adding complexity to the circuits.
+They become even stronger and you can’t unlearn them.
 How do you “unlearn” to ride a bike?
 You can’t.

-You have to view these repetitive thoughts from a very mechanical viewpoint and depersonalize them.
-They are just there.
-They are NOT who you are.
+Second, you have to view these repetitive thoughts from a mechanical viewpoint and depersonalize them.
+Everyone has some level of them.
+They are just there and are NOT who you are.
 Don’t give them any further personal energy.
-Just systematically work on becoming aware of them, detaching, and reprogramming them.
-The tools are effective.
-It just takes consistent repetition.
-Your life will change dramatically, and the new circuits do not have to contain pain.
+Your brain will develop wherever you place your attention.

-Consider the process similar to cleaning out the lint in a dryer.
-It needs to be done on a regular basis.
-If the dryer filter is not cleaned out, the dryer will still run but it loses efficiency and eventually may destroy the dryer.
+Consider the solution being similar to cleaning out the lint in a dryer.
+It needs to be done regularly.
+Otherwise, the dryer will lose efficiency and eventually break down.
 I consider the use of these tools “neurological maintenance.”
 It is the way the nervous system functions.
+Think in terms of neuroplasticity.
 THERE ARE NO RATIONAL SHORTCUTS.
-JUST USE THE TOOLS!